-* Historical note: The Town Assembly Chair was Mary Morley at the time of Re-incorporation.
+* Historical note: The Town Assembly Secretary was Mary Morley at the time of Re-incorporation.
 She served for many years and has been followed by many other dedicated women.

 established January 1968 by Town Assembly in the motion defining the Advisory Committee*

 See the Advisory Committee, above, for a description of the duties and term-of-office for the Advisory Chair.

 Historical note: the position of Advisory Chair existed before 1966 under the Village By-laws.
 The position has always been grouped with the Town Chair, Secretary and Town Treasurer in election results.
 Like the other officers (and unlike other committee chairs), this position has always been elected by the general assembly to a one-year term.
 [Town Treasurer(s) served a one-year term before the office was re-established in 2008.]
 There are numerous references to the Advisory Chair as an officer in the minutes of the Town Meeting [see Jan 1979 listing of nominees], and in motions of the Town Assembly [see the definition of the Town Treasurer, below].
 At the January 2022 meeting of the Town Assembly, the motion was passed to clarify and define the town “officers,” those being Town Assembly Chair, Advisory Chair, Secretary, Treasurer.
 CAV

 established January 28, 2008 by motion of the Town Assembly (4.1)